-Meeting the needs of consumers and network users, using outputs and a range of incentives to improve service quality and to encourage the efficient operation of the transmission network

-- Maintaining a safe and resilient network, by funding the ETOs (Electricity Transmission Operators) to replace ageing assets while ensuring costs to consumers are kept as low as possible.
+- Meeting the needs of consumers and network users, using outputs and a range of incentives to improve service quality and to encourage the efficient operation of the transmission network - Maintaining a safe and resilient network, by funding the ETOs (Electricity Transmission Operators) to replace ageing assets while ensuring costs to consumers are kept as low as possible.
 We will allow funding for cyber resilience projects, as well as IT investments where the scope of work is well understood - Supporting the delivery of an environmentally sustainable network by providing funding or uncertainty mechanisms, which will facilitate the connection of low carbon generation; as well as, setting outputs and incentives to further reduce the harmful impact that the transmission network and related business activities can have on the environment."

-Set against the backdrop of significant network growth and expansion, our obligation to create and run a secure and resilient network do not diminish, in fact as more flexibility and renewable generation sources are connected to our network the complexity of that obligation becomes more significant.
+Set against the backdrop of unprecedent network growth and expansion (similar levels to the birth of the national high voltage grid in the 50s), our obligation to create and run a secure and resilient network do not diminish, in fact as more flexibility and renewable generation sources are connected to our network the complexity of that obligation becomes more significant.